mdjmplugin/mobile-dj-manager/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://www.mydjplanner.co.uk/donate/

-Mobile DJ Manager is an interface to fully manage your DJ or Agency business efficiently.
+MDJM Event Management is an interface to fully manage your DJ or Agency business efficiently.

 == Description ==

-Mobile DJ Manager is the solution for Mobile DJ's who work on their own or businesses that employ multiple DJ's.
+MDJM Event Management is the solution for Mobile DJ's who work on their own or businesses that employ multiple DJ's.

 It is an event planning solution built specifically for websites running on WordPress ensuring the users are familiar with the Administration settings and look and feel.

-Mobile DJ Manager allows you to manage your events from enquiry stage through to completion.
+MDJM Event Management allows you to manage your events from enquiry stage through to completion.
 Add your DJ's, your clients and then create an event.

 As a site admin you will be able to view all information, but as a DJ, depending on the permissions set by the Administrator, you will only see those events that are specific to you.